ibmresilient/resilient-community-apps/sc_email_parser/README.md

 # Resilient example email message parsing script
-** This package consists of a .res Resilient configuration file which contains an example email parsing script, a rule to run it automatically, and an associated incident field.
+This package consists of a .res Resilient configuration file which contains an example email parsing script, a rule to run it automatically, and an associated incident field.

 ## Installation instructions

 Before installing, verify that your environment meets the following prerequisites:
-•	Resilient platform is version 32 or later.
+* Resilient platform is version 32 or later.
-•	You have a Resilient account to use for the installation.
+* You have a Resilient account to use for the installation.
 This can be any account that has the permission to view and modify administrator and customization settings, and read and update incidents.
 You need to know the account username and password.

 ### Procedure

-1. Log on to the Resilient user interface using a suitable account.
+1. Log on to the Resilient user interface using a suitable account
 1. Navigate to "Administrator Settings"
-1. Select the "Organization" tab.
+1. Select the "Organization" tab
-1. Select the "Import" link.
+1. Select the "Import" link
-1. Select "+ Import settings".
+1. Select "+ Import settings"
-1. Select the `GenericEmailParser.res` file from the installation bundle.
+1. Select the `GenericEmailParser.res` file from the installation bundle
-1. Select "Open".
+1. Select "Open"
-1. Perform configuration changes as described below.
+1. Perform configuration changes as described below

 ### Result
-After installing, the Resilient system now has a new Python script called "Generic email script" and a new rule called "Process email message".
+After installing, the Resilient platform now has a new Python script called "Generic email script" and a new rule called "Process email message".
 The rule runs the script when it is triggered by a new email message being received by Resilient.
 The script is intended to perform generic email parsing on newly created email message objects.
 It:
 * Checks if an existing incident exists whose title reflects the email message received
   * If so
     * Associates the email message with the existing incident